zmbc/shakespearelang/README.rst

 How do I get this?
 ^^^^^^^^^^^^^^^^^

-:code:`pip install shakespearelang`
+`pip install shakespearelang`

 How do I use this?
 ^^^^^^^^^^^^^^^^^

-Running a file is :code:`shakespeare run <file-name>`.
+Running a file is `shakespeare run file-name`.

-Entering a REPL/console is :code:`shakespeare repl` or simply :code:`shakespeare`.
+Entering a REPL/console is `shakespeare repl` or simply `shakespeare`.

 What is the Shakespeare Programming Language?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^